elliotolds/bitcoin/README.md

 There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
-If the [dependencies](/qa) have been installed, these tests can be run with: `qa/pull-tester/rpc-tests.py`
+Once the dependencies at the previous link have been installed, these tests can be run with: `qa/pull-tester/rpc-tests.py`

 The Travis CI system makes sure that every pull request is built for Windows and Linux, OSX, and that unit and sanity tests are automatically run.